 4. Leverage the Power of Relationships

 No one succeeds on their own.
 Collaboration is critical to driving successful rescue missions.
 Rescuing yourself is also dependent on the strength of your relationships — lasting, and positive ones drive fulfillment.
-The same way kids need a strong supportive figure to deal with adverse environments; adults need a partner who can coach and support them during hardship.
+In the same way kids need a strong supportive figure to deal with adverse environments; adults need a success partner who can coach and support them during hardship.

-Relationships foster resilience too, as Steve Wolin’s work shows.
-Resilient people do the active give-and-take work necessary to get emotional gratification from others.
+Relationships foster resilience, too, as Steve Wolin’s work shows.
+Resilient people do the actual give-and-take work necessary to get emotional gratification from others.

 5. Mind your spirit

 Religious and spiritual support bring us comfort during adversity.
 Meditation led by the coach helped the Thai soccer team stayed calm — their parents couldn’t believe how relaxed the kids were while waiting for being rescued.

 Religious and spiritual activities provide the strength that comes from being part of a community.
 Also, studies have found that having a moral compass goes along with higher resilience.
 It’s not just doing the right thing, but acting beautifully what helps us keep our head above the water.
 Adversity multiplies low self-esteem, guilt, and blame — clean your mind ahead of time, so it doesn’t play tricks during stressful times.

 Lastly, acts of kindness have a cumulative effect — it’s energy that will get back on your rescue when you are the one who needs help.

 Resilience is not a fixed trait — you can learn and develop it through time.
 Regardless of the cave you are trapped in, surfacing back, safe and sound, depends on you — learn to control your emotions and thoughts.

 Train your mind to face everyday hardship — develop a habit of overcoming obstacles.
 An adaptive mindset is the best first respondent you can count on.
 Remember, only your mind can heal what your mind created.